 We advocate for policies at the local level that would require:

 • Openness and transparency in setting utility rates (policy brief)

 • Involvement in the U.S. Department of Energy’s Better Buildings Challenge

 • Disclosure of commercial building energy performance (policy brief)

 • Requiring minimum energy performance on rental housing

 State policy is aimed at members of the Alabama legislature and leaders of Alabama’s executive agencies.
 Energy Alabama believes that Alabama can and should lead the Southeast in the transition to sustainable energy, capturing the economic, social, and environmental benefits for all people.

 We advocate for state-level policies that would:

-• Allow third-party ownership of renewable energy (policy brief)
+• Allow energy freedom, also known as third-party ownership of renewable energy (policy brief)

-• Open and transparent long-range planning, also called Integrated Resource Planning (IRP)
+• Open and transparent long-range planning, also called Integrated Resource Planning (policy brief)

 • Require fair market pricing for solar